-Study Tools
+2.3 Study Tools

-Multiple tools tailored to meet the data and information gathering requirement of the study were utilized.
-They are placed in Annexure 2, 3 and 4 for reference.
+Multiple tools tailored to meet the data and information gathering requirement of the stakeholders were used for the study.
+They are placed in Annexure 2, Annexure 3 and Annexure 4 for reference.
 An overview of the tools and methodologies adopted in the study is given below: